Why should landlords care about electrical safety checks?

 There is confusion amongst landlords and tenants over who has responsibility for electrical safety in rented properties.
 By law, the landlord must ensure that electrical installations and wiring are maintained in a safe condition throughout the tenancy.
 And the tenant, they should feel obliged to flag electrical problems as soon as they appear, as well as maintain any electrical items you bring into the house.

-If you have reported a problem to your landlord and he or she has refused to put the situation right or ignored your request, you should contact your local authority who will be able to help you.
+This regulation came into force in July 2020 for new tenancies.
+For existing tenancies, landlords should be prepared by April 2021.
+If however you are a tenant, and you have reported a problem to your landlord regarding your electrical installation and he or she has refused to put the situation right or ignored your request, you should contact your local authority who will be able to help you.
 Local authorities will ensure a landlord is meeting their legal obligations and can take enforcement action against them.
-This help is available for both social and private rented properties.
+This help is available for both social and privately rented properties.

-ElectriciansOnCall have been successfully providing this service to homeowners, social and private landlords and commercial property owners since 1997.
-Whether you have a single bedsit, a large portfolio of properties or an HMO we can advise and assist on your legal responsibilities.
-Make sure you are not liable should the worst happen.
+ElectriciansOnCall have been providing this professional inspection service to social, private and commercial landlords since 1997.
+Whether you have a single bedsit, a large portfolio of properties or an HMO, we can advise and assist on your legal responsibilities.
+Make sure you're not liable should the worst happen.
 Get safe, get tested.
 Contact your local office today for free advice, to arrange and appointment or to request an immediate emergency callout 24 hours a day.